hannesknobloch/ab-tests/readme.md

 If no clear winner is found in a test run, no data is stored.

 ### RDS Database
-This stores results in a mysql database with the above mentioned schema.
+This stores results in a postgres database with the above mentioned schema.

 # Test architecture